seancorfield/depstar/README.md

 You can suppress the consumption of the `pom.xml` file with the `-n` / `--no-pom` option.

-Note that `depstar` does no AOT compilation.
+Note that `depstar` does no AOT compilation by default.

 If you build an uberjar, you can run the resulting file as follows: